scart97/thunder-speech/docs/Ultimate guide.md

 ## Deploy!

-Finally it's time to deploy the trained model.
+Finally, it's time to deploy the trained model.
 This includes exporting the model, writing the data pipelines, building the server/mobile app where the model will run and monitoring.

 The recommended way to export models is using torchscript.